jplewe/aivx.io/index.md

 In the future, we believe:

-- Games and apps (even traditional 2D software) will be both AI-native and 3D-native, built on a new kind of core which allows seamless deployment across devices and displays (screens, XR, and beyond).
+- All games and apps (even traditional 2D software) will be both AI-native and 3D-native, built on a new kind of core which allows seamless deployment across devices and displays (screens, XR, and beyond).

 - They'll be small and lightweight, eschewing traditional art assets, and will generate themselves entirely at runtime.